felixnyamweya/wpsso-schema-json-ld/README.md

 <p><strong>WPSSO JSON is <em>fast</em> and coded for performance:</strong></p>

-<p>WPSSO and its extensions make full use of all available caching techniques (persistent / non-persistent object and disk caching), and load only the library files and object classes they need, keeping the code small, fast, and light.</p>
+<p>WPSSO and its extensions make full use of all available caching techniques (persistent / non-persistent object and disk caching), and load only the PHP library files and object classes they need, keeping their code small, fast, and light.</p>

 <p>WPSSO and its extensions are fully tested and compatible with PHP v7.x (PHP v5.3 or better required).</p>